-Reminders app has seen significant improvements in iOS 13 and iOS 14.
-Earlier it was just a simple application with basic functionalities.
-Now, Reminders has got a massive revamp and is laden with robust features that let you add subtasks, images, get reminded when you are texting someone, and more!
+The Reminders app has seen significant improvements with iOS 13 and iOS 14.
+Earlier it was a simple application with basic functionalities.
+Now, Reminders is laden with robust features that let you add subtasks, images, and more! iOS 14.5 even lets you print reminders and sort them accordingly.
 Let us get right in and show you how to use the Reminders app on your iPhone or iPad.

 Before You Begin: Make sure iCloud Reminders is set up so that everything syncs across all your Apple devices.